WordScout11Plus

 Retrieval practice

-Every time you pull a memory out of your brain, you strengthen the pathways that lead to it.
-It's like a muscle — the more you use it, the stronger it gets.
-Re-reading, by contrast, just feels productive.
-Your eyes move over the words, they seem familiar, and your brain gives you a little tick of satisfaction.
-But that familiarity isn't the same as actually knowing it.
+Every time you pull a memory out of your brain, you strengthen the connections that lead to it.
+Think of it like a path through a field.
+The more you walk it, the clearer it becomes.
+Re-reading feels like it is working because the words look familiar, but familiarity is not the same as actually knowing something.

-A landmark study by Roediger & Karpicke (2006) found that students who tested themselves remembered 50% more after a week than those who simply re-read their notes.
-The effect is dramatic — and it works for any subject.
+A study by Roediger and Karpicke in 2006 found that students who tested themselves remembered 50% more after a week compared to students who simply re-read their notes.
+That is a significant difference, and it holds across almost every subject.

-Close this page.
-Write down everything you can remember about why retrieval practice works.
+Close this page and write down everything you can remember about why retrieval practice works.
 Then come back and check.
-That slight struggle you feel?
-That's your brain building stronger memories.
+The slight struggle you feel while trying to remember is exactly what makes this technique effective.

 02